juan01magu/Level-Adjustment-Detection/README.md

 ## Data Format
 The data should be in a tabular format with three columns, that represent level, velocity and flow in that order.
+It should also be passed the diameter of the pipe where that data ahs been collected.
+Pass it in the last for digits of the filename.
+Example: filename_0032 = a 32 inch pipe Diameter

 ## Configuration
    * The script may have parameters that can be adjusted, such as the sensitivity of the shift detection.
 These will be detailed in the script itself.